Nuisance Function Tuning and Sample Splitting for Optimally Estimating a Doubly Robust Functional: Main results

 The top panel of Figure \ref{fig:minimax} summarizes some of the results in Corollary \ref{cor: opt known f double}, illustrating the regularity conditions where there exist resolution choices that yield minimax rate optimality.
-We next make the following remarks regarding the optimal resolutions given in this corollary.
+Unlike the other estimators, $\hat{\psi}^{\mathrm{MC}}_{k_1, k_2}$ cannot be minimax rate optimal across all Hölder smoothness classes because its bias and variance properties impose conflicting requirements on $k_1, k_2$.
+Specifically, since $\hat{\psi}^{\mathrm{MC}}_{k_1, k_2}$ is not doubly robust, its bias only shrinks sufficiently fast when both $k_1$ and $k_2$ are large.
+However, having both $k_1$ and $k_2$ large causes the variance to grow too fast due to the term of order $\frac{k_1 k_2}{n^3}$, preventing $\hat{\psi}^{\mathrm{MC}}_{k_1, k_2}$ from achieving the minimax rate when $\frac{\alpha + \beta}{2} < \frac{d}{4}$.

 \begin{remark} It is straightforward to see that the bounds for the optimal resolutions given in Corollary \ref{cor: opt known f double} are not only sufficient but also necessary.
 In fact, the lower bounds on the bias in Theorem \ref{theorem: plugin known f} imply that the lower bounds for the optimal resolutions in Corollary \ref{cor: opt known f double} are indeed necessary (which, as we will see, imply the necessity to perform undersmoothing in low regularity regimes).
-Some additional lower bounds on the variance are need to establish the necessity of some of the upper bounds on the optimal resolutions.
-For, showing the necessity of the upper bounds on the optimal resolutions for $\hat{\psi}^{\mathrm{INT}}_{k_1, k_2}$ involves showing that there exists a $\bbP \in \cP_{(\alpha,\beta)}$ such that $\Var_\bbP(\hat{\psi}_{k_1, k_2}^{\mathrm{INT}}) \gtrsim \frac{k_1 \wedge k_2}{n^2}$ for $k_1 \wedge k_2 \gg n$, which follows in the same manner as the proofs of the lower bounds for the variance of $\hat{\psi}_{k_1, k_2}^{\mathrm{MC}}$ and $\hat{\psi}_{k_1, k_2}^{\mathrm{IF}}$.
-Similarly, the upper bounds on the optimal resolutions for $\hat{\psi}_{k_1, k_2}^{\mathrm{MC}}$ and $\hat{\psi}_{k_1, k_2}^{\mathrm{IF}}$ require some lower bounds on their variances when $k_1 \vee k_2 \gg n$ and $k_1 \wedge k_2 \lesssim n$.
+Some additional lower bounds on the variance are needed to establish the necessity of some of the upper bounds on the optimal resolutions.
 Nevertheless, the necessity of the upper bounds on the optimal resolution choices is inconsequential to our discussion of the necessity to undersmooth versus use prediction-optimal resolutions. \end{remark}